 Upon the completion of the Setup Wizard, ZoneDirector automatically activates a default internal WLAN for authorized users.

-A key benefit of the internal WLAN is the Zero-IT feature, which allows new users to self-activate their wireless client devices with little or no assistance from the IT department.
-Zero-IT client device configuration requires that the client be running a compatible operating system and using a wireless network adapter that implements WPA2 encryption.
+A key benefit of the internal WLAN is the Zero-IT configuration, which enables new users to self-activate their wireless client devices with little or no assistance from the IT department.
+Zero-IT client device configuration requires that the client be running a compatible operating system and using a wireless network adapter that implements WPA encryption.